Curtis Island, Queensland: History

 Cape Capricorn was named by Captain Cook when he passed on 25 May 1770, since he found it to be located on the Tropic of Capricorn (which was located at 23°28′15″ in 1770).
 The modern surveyed location of its endpoint is just slightly south of the present tropic.

-The locality takes its name from the island, which in turn was named after Port Curtis (the original name for the Gladstone area) which was named by Matthew Flinders on 1 August 1802, after Vice Admiral Sir Roger Curtis, a commanding British Admiral at Cape Town who had assisted Flinders with repairs to HMS Investigator in October 1801.
+The locality takes its name from the island, which in turn was named after Port Curtis, which was named by Matthew Flinders on 1 August 1802, after Vice Admiral Sir Roger Curtis, a commanding British Admiral at Cape Town who had assisted Flinders with repairs to HMS Investigator in October 1801.
+Port Curtis was the original name for the Gladstone area.

 The Canoona gold rush in 1858 attracted many people to the Rockhampton area.
 However, many ships encountered difficulties negotiating the many sand bars at the entrance to the Fitzroy River, so a pilot station was requested in 1862.
 The first pilot station is believed to have been established at Cape Capricorn but later was moved to Grassy Hill (23.4656°S 151.0261°E) in 1864.